luolearning/luoshu-error-tracing/README.md

 ---

 Code for the paper: *From Search to Computation: Structured Error Tracing via Recursive Luoshu Localization*.

+This is the earliest exploration of the Luoshu addressing idea, developed in the context of error tracing.
 For the full Luoshu addressing system (V0.3), see: https://github.com/luolearning/luoshu-kit-transformers

 ## Main files